A Brief History of the Centre for Inquiry Canada

 The Centre for Inquiry in Toronto

 Following the progress of this new Canadian movement over the course of its remarkable first year was a transnational organization, the Center for Inquiry.
-CFI was a well established institution that had existed in some form since the late 1970s and over the years, counted among its advisors Carl Sagan, Edward O. Wilson and Richard Dawkins.
-CFI had long held aspirations to establish operations in Toronto.
+CFI was a well established institution that had existed in since the late 1970s and over the years, counted among its advisors Carl Sagan, Edward O. Wilson and Richard Dawkins.
+CFI had aspirations to establish operations in Toronto.
 Its speakers were routinely invited to give talks in Toronto and across Canada, and it enjoyed a thriving Canadian membership.
 The CFI provided management, connections and financial astuteness to take a start-up non-profit and turn it into a thriving professional charity.

 March 10, 2007: CFI Ontario inaugural event attracts 250 people

-CFI also served as home to the inaugural meeting of the One School system Network, a coalition of secular advocacy, religious, civil rights, and teacher and trustee organizations that joined forces to demand the end of government funded Roman Catholic public schools in Ontario.
+CFI Canada also served as home to the inaugural meeting of the One School System Network, a coalition of secular advocacy, religious, civil rights, and teacher and trustee organizations that joined forces to demand the end of government funded Roman Catholic public schools in Ontario.
 The coalition was an important player in opposing the proposal to fully fund all private faith schools in the province, which ended up becoming the defining issue of the 2007 provincial election.
 The Network has also served as a model for similar bodies across Canada dedicated to ending government funded faith-based education and other forms of tax-payer support for religion.

 July 24, 2007: First Front Page National News Story (National Post)

-October 5, 2007: CBC The National airs Spreading Atheism featuring CFI
+October 5, 2007: CBC The National airs Spreading Atheism featuring CFI Canada

 January 2008: Justin Trottier joins Globe and Mail Faith & Ethics Panel, contributes for over a year

-May 2008: Justin Trottier becomes regular on Michael Coren Show on Crossroads Television, defending secular humanism nearly monthly until the show ends in summer 2011
+May 2008: Justin Trottier becomes regular on the Michael Coren Show on Crossroads Television, defending secular humanism nearly monthly until the show ends in summer 2011

 During 2008, CFI began to receive requests from individuals across the country who wanted to bring the same level of activity and visibility to atheism, skepticism and freethought.
-By the end of 2008, CFI branches were established in Calgary, Montreal and Vancouver.
+By the end of 2008, CFI Canada branches were established in Calgary, Montreal and Vancouver.